ashtuchkin/rypt/NOTES.md

 # Scratchpad
-This is just internal thoughts, a lot of them stale.
+Note, a lot of the information here is stale.
+Don't rely on it for anything.

 ## Command line ergonomics
  * Regular file(s):